elusivecodes/fQuery/README.md

 - `options` is an object containing options for the request.
     - `url` is a string containing the URL for the request, and will default to the current window location.
     - `method` is a string containing the method to use for the request, and will default to "*GET*".
-    - `data` is an object containing data to send with the request, and will default to *false*.
+    - `data` can be an object, array, string or *FormData* containing data to send with the request, and will default to *null*.
     - `contentType` is a string containing the Content-Type header to send with the request, and will default to "*application/x-www-form-urlencoded*".
     - `responseType` is a string containing the expected Content-Type header of the response.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.